Lebensgefahr/kingroon_kp3s_pro_v2/README.md

 <details>
   <summary>Expand</summary>

-Full flash image and bootloader image can be found [here](files/firmware) Install openocd as a package or from sources first.
+Full flash image and bootloader image can be found [here](files/firmware).
+Install openocd as a package or from the sources first.

 Run openocd:
 ```bash